A reflection on aphantasia, hyperphantasia, and other weird ways that thought and memory work differently for each of us.

 Meena’s Mental Superpowers

 The other day I was talking with my charming girlfriend Meena about perceptions, memory, and aphantasia.
 We’d talked about this before, but a new insight was just how strong Meena is in all her crazy mental and memory superpowers that I struggle to even comprehend.
-Not only does she have a mind’s eye, but her mind’s eye is as good as it fuckin’ gets, and her mind’s ear, nose, tongue, touch, proprioception, and emotional replay aren’t far behind.
+Not only does she have a mind’s eye, but her mind’s eye is as good as it fuckin’ gets, and her mind’s ear, nose, tastebuds, fingertips, proprioception, motor simulation, and emotional replay aren’t far behind.
 Basically, Meena has motherfucking hyperphantasia for nearly all of her senses.
-Holy fuck.
+Holy shit.

 I had her rank senses she could perceive and control in her mind on a subjective 10 point scale, and here’s what she said as I took notes: